47degrees/fp-with-arrow-videos/Kleisli.md

 ```

 The ask function creates a Kleisli with the same input and output type inside the monadic context,
-so you can extract the dependency into a value,
+so you can extract the dependency into a value.
-in this case we are creating a Kleisli from Config to Option<Config>
+In this case, we are creating a Kleisli from Config to Option<Config>
-with ask and then extract the values to do another operation
+with ask and then extracting the values to do another operation.

 ---